Quick links

 Beyond COS 126, COS 217, COS 226, what courses should I take in my first two years?

 All first-year students take a writing seminar in the fall or spring.
 If you are a BSE candidate, you must fulfill the math, physics, and chemistry BSE requirements.
 Although typically chemistry is taken the first year, you can take it sophomore year.
 If you are an AB candidate, you must complete your math requirement for computer science.
 We advise you to also complete your AB science requirement and be well-along in completing your AB language requirement.
-BSE'25 students must complete COS 240 by the start of their junior year.
+All COS majors must complete COS 240 by the end of their junior year.

 I did not take any COS courses in my first year.
 Can I still be a CS major?